datasektionen/bawang-content/en/clubs/ovriga_funktionarer/body.md

 The Booking System is only avalible in Swedish, but bookings can be in English also :)

-## Speaker - Erik Hedlund
+## Speaker - Carl Blomqvist

 Arranges and chairs the chapter meeting.
 Ensures that the necessary arrangements are made for a chapter meeting in consultation with the D-rectorate.
 The speaker is neutral and does not express his or her personal opinion on matters of substance.

-## Study environment officer - Axel Andin Johansson
+## Study environment officer - Amanda Berg

 The study environment officer has the task of monitoring the EECS premises for the chapter and is responsible for the fire safety of the chapter hall.
 The officer must work both proactively and reactively to ensure that the chapter members' study environment is as good as possible.